Quick Look – Crockpot Venison Stew

 Instructions

-- Prep Meat: Place cut-up venison meat in a large bowl and season with salt and pepper; toss to coat.
+- Prep Meat: Place cut-up venison meat in a large bowl and season with salt and pepper; toss to coat (feel free to use more or less salt according to preference).
 Set aside.

 - Crock Pot: Cover the slow cooker and cook on LOW for 7-8 hours or HIGH for 4-5 hours.